VulcanJS/vulcan-docs/source/schema-properties.md

 #### `group`

 An optional object containing the group/section/fieldset in which to include the form element.
-Groups have `name`, `label`, and `order` properties.
+Groups have `name`, `label`, `order`, and other properties.

 For example: